Served by the Blessed Sacrament Congregation!

 Join us for Jesus: The Way, the Truth, and the Life, a 10-week video study program that explores the entirety of Jesus’ life and what he means for us as Catholics today.

 Jesus is our savior, our redeemer, our Lord, and our God.
 Our belief in Jesus is what makes us who we are as Catholics, as Christians, but do we really know him as we should?
 Is Jesus a part of your life, or is he at the center of your life as he should be?
 We invite you to make him the center of your life by joining us for Jesus: The Way, the Truth, and the Life, a 10-week video study program that explores the entirety of Jesus’ life and what he means for us as Catholics today.
-St. Joseph Parish will begin the Jesus study on May 1st at 6pm.
+St. Joseph Parish began the Jesus study on May 1st.

-Participants will meet on the first and third Thursdays to view an engaging video presentation by Marcellino D’Ambrosio, Jeff Cavins, and Edward Sri, followed by a lively group discussion and fellowship.
+Participants will meet on the First and Third Thursdays at 6pm to view an engaging video presentation by Marcellino D’Ambrosio, Jeff Cavins, and Edward Sri, followed by a lively group discussion and fellowship.
 For more information or to register, contact St. Joseph rectory at (808) 935-1465.
 We hope you can join us!

 . . . . . . . . . . + . . . . . . . . . .